walkenho/walkenho.github.io/_posts/2019-01-21-interpolating-time-series-p2-spark.md

 ### Interpolation

-Finally we use the forward filled and backwards filled data to interpolate both read datetimes and read values using a simple spline.
+Finally, we use the forward filled and backwards filled data to interpolate both read datetimes and read values using a simple spline.
 This can be done using a user-defined function (if you want to learn more about how to create UDFs, you can take a look at my post [here](https://walkenho.github.io/how-to-convert-python-functions-into-pyspark-UDFs)).

 ```python